 Select the container with the training dataset you uploaded in the previous step.
 Ensure that if the training dataset is within a folder, the folder path is set appropriately.

-If you have the required permissions, the Studio will set the CORS setting required to access the storage account.
-If you don't have the permissions, you'll need to ensure that the CORS settings are configured on the Storage account before you can proceed.
+If you have the required permissions, the Studio sets the CORS setting required to access the storage account.
+If you don't have the permissions, you need to ensure that the CORS settings are configured on the Storage account before you can proceed.

 Validate that the Studio is configured to access your training data, if you can see your documents in the labeling experience, all the required connections have been established.